conterra/mapapps-url-query/README.md

 # URL Query
 This bundle queries features by an URL parameter.
-So you can query features by their metadata and show them on app startup.
+So you are able to query features by their metadata and show them on app startup.

 Sample App
 ------------------